spiral/docs/odm/basics.md

 > You can read more about entity configuration (fillable, hidden, secured and validates properties) in the section declared to [DataEntity] (components/entity.md).

 #### Schema
 The ODM classes Document (and `DocumentEntity`, see in extended usage) only lets you manipulate a set of fields described in the model schema.
-The declaration of fields can be performed by simply creating an associated array between the field name and it's type.
+The declaration of fields can be performed by simply creating an associated array between the field name and it's **type**.

 ```php
 protected $schema = [